 – “Mad cow disease” from feeding your roses? – Medical Update September 1, 1997.
 Brown, Edwin W.

-Bone Meal can also be a danger to your pets.
-If an animal consumes a large quantity of bone meal (for their size) it will form a cement-like ball in their stomach, which may block the digestive track and need to be removed by surgery.
+Bone meal can also be a danger to other animals.
+If an animal consumes a large quantity of bone meal (for their size) it will form a cement-like ball in the stomach, which may block the digestive tract and need to be removed by surgery.

 Other misuses: Toothpastes, vitamins and supplements (calcium), animal feed.

 Consisting of the ash of burned bones, it is used in much the same way as bone meal.